Toric schemes and integral models for Shimura varieties with $\Gamma_1(p)$-type level: Divisors on local models

-obtained by reducing modulo $(u-p)$.
 This is clear on the generic fibers by the above discussion.
-To show it in general, we start by observing that, since $\Mloc^1$ is of finite type, the action factors through the group scheme of $m$-jets
+To show it in general, we start by observing that, since $\RP_{\CG,\mu}$ is of finite type, the action factors through the group scheme of $m$-jets

 for some $m\gg 0$.
 Since $\und\CG$ is smooth over $O[u]$, $\CL^{+,m}_{0,p}\und\CG$ is smooth over $O$.
 Write